 The role of your property manager during EoFY

 Claiming for only one investment property may be seemingly straightforward, however for several properties the process can become very complicated.
 One way of simplifying the paperwork is to have your property manager organise and pay all contractors, rates and other expenses.
 That way, at the end of the financial year you will only have to hand over the Income & Expenditure report along with any loan and legal details.

 It can be a shock to look over all the expenses you have paid out over the year.
 Especially your property management fees.
-If your management company takes a percentage that can really add up! :Different has a flat rate of $100 per month.
+If your management company takes a percentage that can really add up! :Different has a flat rate.
 No surprises, just peace of mind.
 Want to see how :Different compares?
 Use our savings calculator to find out.

 It’s a really good idea to get in the habit of keeping on top of your investment property tax deductions and claiming what you are entitled to.
 Not only will it end up costing you less with your accountant (they charge top dollar to sort through a shoebox of receipts), you’ll stay in the ATO’s good books and increase your tax refund.